AndreasG11/MAE224/Lab-1,-Part-1:-Lab-Equipment-Basics.md

 <img src="https://github.com/d008/MAE224/blob/master/images/Fluke_73.png?raw=true" width="800">
 </p>

 We will mainly be reading D.C. voltages and currents in this lab.
 The meter is also capable of reading the average and root-mean-square Alternating Current (A.C.) voltages (and a few other things).
 Note that we can easily measure resistance and check the polarity of diodes with this tool as well.
-With the leads connected to the proper terminals, check the voltage output from your power supply and compare that value with the one you obtained with the Photon.
+With the leads connected to the proper terminals, check the voltage output from your power supply.

 The second DMM available to you is the Keithley.
 <p align="center">